 An Active Date

-Give the gift of fun!
+Give the gift of fun not chocolate!
 You cannot go wrong with a gift that is interactive and one-of-a-kind.
 Think of what your significant other enjoys doing and incorporate this into a physically active date.
 A hike through the local trails, a bike ride, or rock climbing all makes great options for both fun and health.
 This can be a great opportunity for you and your significant other to try something new that you both have not done before.
 Do not be afraid to get creative and find something you both will love.

 If your significant other is into CrossFit, you cannot go wrong with any CrossFit related gifts.
 A gift card to CrossFit Gardendale is a gift that will most certainly be appreciated by your significant other and will allow you to give the gift of health, fitness, and happiness.
-Workout gear is also a great and useful gift that the workout enthusiast in your life will love.
+Workout gear is also a great and useful gift that the workout enthusiast in your life will love more than chocolate.
 You can also consider gifting a book or poster that inspires their workout journey.
 Think of what your significant other enjoys and select the fitness-inspired gift that keeps on giving.

 Exchange a Fitness Challenge or Agreement

-Many couples avoid exchanging physical or monetary gifts for holidays like Valentine’s Day.
+Many couples avoid exchanging physical or monetary gifts, such as chocolate, for holidays like Valentine’s Day.
 If this sounds like something you would like to do, a fitness challenge or agreement is a great way to exchange an experience without spending any money.
 For example, if your significant other has been wanting you to join CrossFit, commit to one month of CrossFit in exchange for your significant other trying one month of your favorite physical activity or eating habits.
 Another way you can do this is by taking a challenge together.
 For example, next month, we challenge each other to go to CrossFit WOD’s five times per week.
 This is a creative way to “give” a gift, without spending money.